mccombspj/kurumastories/content/nissan/fairlady/MF-RT-Nissan-Fairlady-Z432-1970.md

 Specifically for the US market, we increased the displacement to 2.4 liters.
 This was due to issues with the US exhaust regulations, and since we export a considerable number of Bluebirds to the US, we used the L24 type, which has the same bore and stroke as the 1.6 liter engine, so there are many commonalities.

 At the beginning of the planning, there was a great deal of uncertainty about the body, such as whether to make it an open-top or closed body, or whether to make it a two-seater or a four-seater.
-However, as expressways continue to develop, speeds will naturally increases and distances traveled will become longer.
+However, as expressways continue to develop, speeds will naturally increase and distances traveled will become longer.
 In this kind of era, convertibles are no longer necessarily comfortable to drive.
 In that sense, we thought about noise, airtightness, improved comfort including the effectiveness of heating and ventilation, and also safety in the event of a rollover, so we went for a closed body.
 As for the two-seater arrangement, we concluded from market research in the U.S. that two seats would be sufficient.

 We used strut-type suspensions for both the front and rear.
 We chose the strut type for the front because it has strong lateral rigidity and because we could soften the rigidity of the front and rear to a certain extent, taking into account the issue of harshness.
 We chose struts for the rear wheels because being a two-seater allows the strut towers to be high enough.
 This reduces camber change, almost completely eliminates axle steer, and can even reverse the jack-up tendency during cornering, so we think it is a suspension that offers a high degree of flexibility in terms of stability.

 As for the steering, the rack-and-pinion gears are the same as those of the Laurel, but the total gear ratio is made sharper than the Laurel, with a lock-to-lock ratio of 2.59 to improve response.

 As for ride comfort, the spring constants are different between the Z432 and the Z equipped with the Cedric-type 6-cylinder engine, with the Z having the same spring constants as the Bluebird, while the Z432 is stiffer, improving driving and handling.
 So, I think the biggest issue in planning was that we had two fundamental aims, and we wanted to offer a choice of engines, suspensions, etc. and attract a wide range of users.

 We currently have a production capacity of 2,000 units per month, of which we plan to export about 1,500 units and sell about 500 units domestically.